chokevin8/chokevin8.github.io/_projects/1_project.md

 ---

 ### ***Results & Discussion:***

-Results and Discussion will be updated after the conclusion of my research.
-Currently, 2D results are being finalized and 3D version of the same pipeline is being developed.
+Out of the 1090 2D features that were extracted, through statistical testing with univariate/multivariate analyses and correlation coefficient calculation, features that were most predictive and correlated with age were selected.
+What's more, gender differences and body part differences (skin from different body parts) were also analyzed.
+Currently, 2D results are being finalized and a 3D version of the same pipeline is being developed.
+Results and Discussion will be further updated after the conclusion of my research.

 ---